 In the late 1960s Tate was stationed at a U.S. Army base in Frankfurt, Germany where he was exposed to the European automotive tuning scene.
 A friend of his worked at Opel tuning company Steinmetz.
 After touring the company's facilities, Tate realized that modifying cars for a living would a very cool thing to do.

 Once back in the states, Tate dove right into the tuning industry, initially focusing on the VW brand and its air-cooled vehicles.
-He worked as a mechanic at Chick Iverson Porsche in Newport Beach, through which he made many contacts that helped get him involved in custom VW magazine feature car projects.
+After completing a degree in Automotive Engineering, he worked as a mechanic at Chick Iverson Porsche in Newport Beach, through which he made many contacts that helped get him involved in custom VW magazine feature car projects.

 Tate went on to work on BMWs and then Mercedes automobiles.
-He owned a Mercedes tuning company called Hochleistung-Benz in Laguna Hills, CA where he designed and developed engine upgrades, exhaust systems, suspension parts and aftermarket wheels for Mercedes owners.
+He owned a Mercedes tuning company called Hochleistung-Benz in Laguna Hills, CA where he designed and developed engine upgrades, exhaust systems, suspension parts and aftermarket wheels for Mercedes owners (for more on Tate’s Mercedes background, see HB Sport).
 After that, Tate went on to work as the marketing manager for a company called Metrix.
 During his tenure with the company he was responsible for introducing the Hartge and Carlsson brands to the U.S. as well as working with companies such as Racing Dynamics.

 As with Carobu's engine builder Bert Wehr, Tate also has a long history with motorcycles, most specifically with Italian brand Ducati.
 You can see some of his motorcycle projects at www.motorosso.net.